-In 2019 and continuing into 2020 until the project is completed, Millersville University will replace all of the older Siemens/Pyrotronics fire safety system panels with newer-model panels (Siemens "Firefinder" panels).
+In 2019 Millersville University began a project to replace all the older Siemens/Pyrotronics fire safety system panels with newer-model panels (Siemens "Firefinder" panels).
+This project continued into 2021 and will continue until all systems are replaced.

 Fire Log